Which paperless office solution is best for you? To help you decide, we asked several experts in different industries to weigh in.

 A proper paperless office should be able to handle payments and receipts in a tree-friendly, digital way.

-CEO and Co-Founder of Airfocus, Malte Scholz, has nothing but praise for Ebanq: ‘Our favorite tool that saves a lot of paper is EBANQ that allows us to complete all money transactions online and issue necessary documents virtually.
-Earlier, we would print out everything and use lots of paper, but EBANQ has allowed us to move the entire process online and store all confirmations and reports in one place.
-The software is quite intuitive and you can easily download the app to your phone.
-Apart from saving paper, we saved a lot of time as well since EBANQ is available 24/7 to all of its clients.
-Most importantly, EBANQ is safe to use thanks to a number of safety measures it entails.’
+CEO and Co-Founder of Airfocus, Malte Scholz, has nothing but praise for Ebanq: “Our favorite tool that saves a lot of paper is EBANQ.
+It allows us to complete all money transactions online and issue necessary documents virtually.
+Before, we would print out everything and use lots of paper, but EBANQ has allowed us to move the entire process online and store all confirmations and reports in one place.
+The software is quite intuitive, and you can easily download the app to your phone.
+Apart from saving paper, we saved a lot of time as well, since EBANQ is available 24/7 to all of its clients.
+Most importantly, EBANQ is safe to use thanks to a number of safety measures.”

 Paperless Real Estate Office Software

 Finally, if you’re in real estate, your paperless office might just benefit from the real estate transaction management solution Dotloop.
-Serial entrepreneur Brooks Conkle explains: ‘We use Dotloop to run and operate our real estate brokerage.
-It is a full-service solution that brings in all parties of the transaction to be able to complete a sale.
-Buyer, seller, title agents, appraisers, bankers, real estate agents.
-Everyone can be in a single Loop and the need for printing/scanning/emailing is eliminated.
-There is an entire paper trail for the entire transaction that can be stored indefinitely.
-Tools like Dotloop have revolutionized the real estate industry.’
+Serial entrepreneur Brooks Conkle explains: “We use Dotloop to run and operate our real estate brokerage.
+It is a full-service solution that brings in all parties to the transaction to be able to complete a sale.
+Buyers, sellers, title agents, appraisers, bankers, and real estate agents.
+Everyone can be in a single loop, and the need for printing,scanning,emailing is eliminated.
+There is an entire paperless trail for the entire transaction that can be stored indefinitely.
+Tools like Dotloop have revolutionized the real estate industry.”